weesvisje/docs/docs/tutorials/kafka/1-intro.md

 # Enabling Kafka

+The document change stream is a coarse user-consumable Kafka queue that allows you to react to changes made as documents are inserted, updated, or deleted from Ditto's Big Peer.
+You should use this in conjunction with the HTTP API.
 Ditto supports connecting to Kafka and retrieving updates and events for your data through a Kafka topic.

 :::info